NeKadgar/FastAPI-vs-gRPC/Readme.md

 ```
 ## Performance

-Everything below dont make a lot of sence because sometimes CPU goes to 100%, sometimes only 60% and after few reruns
+Everything below (only gRPC) don't make a lot of sence because sometimes CPU goes to 100%, sometimes only 60% and after few reruns
 100%

 #### Hello \<Name>